back | 2024-10-04

 When I started university two years ago, I struggled to find a reliable tool for academic writing.
 LibreOffice Writer lacked suitable templates, and Microsoft Word—running on a Windows 10 VM—proved cumbersome.
 Despite their capabilities, both tools had quirks that caused frustration, particularly with maintaining consistent formatting in academic documents.

 Then, a few months ago, I wrote about using Linux in academic work.
 After a year of battling Word, I revisited my approach to Writer, creating a custom template.
 While this improved things, issues with page numbers, section breaks, and overall consistency persisted.
-Then, a lecturer introduced me to LaTeX—a document preparation system that handles formatting and typesetting with precision.
+Then, a lecturer introduced me to LaTeX—a document preparation system that handles formatting and typesetting precisely.

 Initially, one obstacle held me back: my institution required a niche referencing style unsupported by Biblatex, the LaTeX bibliography tool.
 Creating my own style seemed daunting, but I eventually developed a Biblatex style that adhered to the required format, now available on GitHub.

-Figure 1: Year 1 (Word), year 2 (Writer), and year 3 (LaTeX) submissions respectively.
+Figure 1: Year 1 (Word), year 2 (Writer), and year 3 (LaTeX) submissions, respectively.
 Year 1 and 2 submissions have been censored to protect integrity.